 Article

-How can you reduce your self-assessment tax bill?
+How can you reduce your self-assessment tax return bill?

-With the tax return deadline looming, how can you reduce your self-assessment tax bill going forwards?
+With the tax return deadline looming, how can you reduce your self-assessment tax return bill going forwards?

 | 9 min read

-With inflation taking a huge bite out of spending power and tax rises ahead, it is more important than ever to ensure your financial affairs are as tax efficient as possible.
+With inflation taking a huge bite out of spending power and the tax burden increasing, it is more important than ever to ensure your financial affairs are as tax efficient as possible.

 How does self-assessment work?

-First of all a reminder, the tax return deadline for paying self-assessment tax is 31 January.
-You submit tax returns for tax years rather than calendar years, and it is done in arrears.
-For instance, the deadline of midnight on 31 January 2024 is for the 2022/23 tax year that runs from 6 April 2022 to 5 April 2023.
+First, a reminder the tax return online deadline for paying self-assessment tax is 31 January.
+You file self-assessment tax returns for tax years rather than calendar years, and it is done in arrears.
+For instance, the deadline of midnight on 31 January 2026 is for the 2024/25 tax year that runs from 6 April 2023 to 5 April 2024.

-Many people don’t need to complete a tax return.
+Many people don’t need to register for self-assessment and complete a tax return.
 If you’re an employee who earns less than £100,000 and has paid tax through the Pay As You Earn (PAYE) system, then you often don’t have to.
 However, lots of people do.

-If you are self-employed you need to complete a tax return for income over £1,000.
+If you are self-employed you need to file your tax return for income over £1,000 before expenses.
 Those who receive an income from renting out a property or who generate income or profits from investments (which aren’t held in an ISA or pension) will also have to file a return.
-You can see a complete list on who needs to complete a Self-Assessment tax return at the government’s Money Helper website.
+You can see a complete list on who needs to complete a self-assessment tax return at the government’s Money Helper website.

 How to reduce your self-assessment tax bill